csci430-os/assg03/README.md

 of each resource type.
 The total number of resources in the system can be found in the `numResources` member variable, so it is not passed in as a parameter to this function.
-You should look at the unit tests for this funciton to see how the array representing the currently available resources is declared and passed into this member funciton.
+You should look at the unit tests for this function to see how the array representing the currently available resources is declared and passed into this member function.
 This function returns a boolean result of true if the process needs are met by the `currentAvailable` resources, and false if they are not.
+Make sure you put the function signature in the header file, and the implementation in the .cpp implementation file.
+Also, as a reminder, you are required to have function documentation for all functions, so when you add this function you need to create the function documentation for it (it has not been given to you this time).

 Basically, in the `State` object there is a matrix called `need`, which holds the (C - A) information.
 Each row of this matrix is the